Soundmatters/HbManualAudioQcWorkflow/Himan Brown Collection- Item-level Quality Control workflow draft.md

 ---

-3)	Inspect the audio waveform, both visually and by playing back approximately thirty seconds from the head, middle and tail of the file.
+3)	Inspect the audio waveform, both visually and by playing back and listening to approximately thirty seconds from the head, middle and tail of the file.

 Durring the inspection, confirm that the following aspects of the file's **program content** are consistant and appropriate: